-The Finance Act ,2021 enacts that where excise duty has been paid in respect of internet data services by a licensed person who purchases the data in bulk for re-sale, the excise duty paid shall be offset against the excise duty payable by that person on internet data services supplied to the final consumer.
+The current provision does not provide for a deduction of excise duty paid on internet purchased for re-sale.
+The Finance Bill 2021 proposes that where excise duty has been paid in respect of internet data services by a licensed person who purchases the data in bulk for re-sale, the excise duty paid shall be offset against the excise duty payable by that person on internet data services supplied to the final consumer.

-This move supports the growth in the ICT sector, and encourage investment in the supply of internet across the country, as well as making internet affordable.
+This move will support the growth in the ICT sector, and encourage investment in the supply of internet across the country, as well as make internet affordable.